• Home

 Home » Oatmeal Cookie Recipes

-If you like your oatmeal cookies thick and kind of soft in the middle, try Coconut Pudding Cookies.
+If you like your oatmeal cookies thick and chewy with soft centers, try Coconut Pudding Mix Oatmeal Cookies.
 They don't spread much, and the pudding mix keeps them from getting hard.
-I made mine in a range of sizes and decided I like them about medium, but next time I might try making them as big as scones!
+They're a fun cookie to make for coconut lovers, and with all of the oats they have a healthy-ish but still very much dessert vibe.

 Coconut Pudding Cookies Substitutions

-You could make these the usual way with vanilla pudding mix, but if you like the flavor of coconut then the coconut pudding adds a little extra something.
+If you are not a big coconut fan, you can use instant vanilla pudding mix.
+However, if you love the flavor of coconut then the coconut pudding adds a little extra something.
 And I really do mean "a little" extra something, because the coconut flavor is not that strong.
 The coconut flavor seems very natural, actually.
 If you want a strong coconut flavor, your best bet would be to add a bit of coconut extract as well.

 More Recipes Involving Pudding